nginxinc/nginx-gateway-fabric/design/control-data-plane-separation/design.md

 ### Authentication

 The agent and control plane will mutually authenticate each other using mTLS.
 We will store the server and client certificates, key pairs, and CA certificates in Kubernetes Secrets.
-The user will install the Secrets in the the ’nginx-gateway` namespace under the following names:
+The user will install the Secrets in the `nginx-gateway`namespace under the following names:

 - `nginx-gateway-cert`: This Secret will contain the TLS certificate and private key that the control plane will use to serve gRPC traffic, as well as the CA bundle that validates the agent’s certificate.